official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 the US and UK immediately expressed scepticism about the terms on which Iraq would readmit inspectors and its future conduct.

-411 Statement, 24 June 2011, pages 4‑5.
+[^411]: Statement, 24 June 2011, pages 4‑5.

 386

-The Report of the Iraq Inquiry1084.
+1084.
 A new resolution would not have been required to permit UNMOVIC and the IAEA to operate in Iraq.
 The UK and the US had, however, already agreed that the provisions of resolution 1284 (1999) were no longer sufficient to secure the disarmament of Iraq and a strengthened inspections regime would be required.